Overview

 - Are there any dietary restrictions that I need to follow?

-- Could any of my medications be causing my symptoms?
+- Could any of my medicines be causing my symptoms?

 What to expect from your doctor

-Be ready to answer questions your provider may ask:
+Be ready to answer questions your healthcare professional may ask, such as:

 - Are your symptoms better or worse on an empty stomach?